 Once at the top, this path meanders beside the Weisse Lutschine, through the village, and along the photogenic promenade down to Murren.
 It translates to Panoramic Path, which is the perfect name for it.
 The views of Jungfrau mountain are jaw-dropping, and a stop at the gardens in Allmendhubel is always encouraged along this route.

 Hike to Stechelberg

-Along this adventure there are multiple waterfalls, rocky cliff faces, wandering cows and sheep, and even the delightful occurrence of cheese vending machines.
-It’s common to see people getting a real bird’s eye view of Lauterbrunnen along this hike, as extreme adventure activities abound in the area from paragliding to base jumping.
+Along this adventure are multiple waterfalls, rocky cliff faces, wandering cows and sheep, and even the delightful occurrence of cheese vending machines.
+It’s common to see people getting a real bird’s eye view of Lauterbrunnen along this hike, as extreme adventure activities abound in the area, from paragliding to base jumping.

 One of the best things to do in Lauterbrunnen is biking!
 It’s certainly faster to get around on two wheels than on two feet here, so it helps when trying to pack as much scenic beauty in as possible.

 If you love to cycle, you have to take advantage of the abundance of trails here made just for this activity.
-There are nearly 60 routes to try, with something for every skill level and ranging from relaxing to adrenaline-fueled.
+There are nearly 60 routes to try, with something for every skill level, ranging from relaxing to adrenaline-fueled.
 They lead up into the alpine wilderness or through more rural sleepy villages nearby.